atytko/weather-five-days/README.md

-# weather-five-days
+# weather-app
-Improved weather app displaying forecast for next five days.
+A simple weather app with JS.